rahul2004-create/Airport_Flight_Data_Sql_Analysis/README.md

 - No seat capacity/seats column exists in the source data, so seat utilization (Objective 5) could not be directly measured.

 ## Tools Used
-SQL — built as a self-directed project during the PW Skills Data Analytics course.
+SQL — built as a self-directed project .